kjosib/kjosib.github.io/instrumentation.md

 But that adds so much noise about logging and metrics that it's hard to find the original code in what's left over.
 (Some sources suggest this scenario is depressingly-common in industry.)

-Pete then treats us to a *before-and-after* view of a refactoring operation to isolate the concern of *instrumentation* into its own class, injected as a dependency into the original.
+Pete then treats us to a *before-and-after* view of a refactoring operation to isolate the concern of *shopping-cart instrumentation* into its own class, injected as a dependency into the original.
-The resulting drastic improvement to the signal-to-noise is offered as a virtue of this approach, and it's given a name: *domain probe*.
+The resulting drastic improvement to the signal-to-noise ratio is offered as a virtue of this approach, and it's given a name: *domain probe*.
 Next, the article illustrates various corrolaries derived from the axiom that *separated concerns may be considered separately*:

 * You can test the instrumentation itself independently.